Dykanka: Culture

+Dykanka is a traditional centre of folk arts, known for the production of lizhnyks and carpets.
+An industrial cooperative specializing on embroidery was active in the village during Soviet times.

 Dykanka is the location of the short story collection Evenings on a Farm Near Dikanka by Nikolai Gogol.
 The tale of St John's Eve, concerning the family of the Church Sexton, inspired Mussorgsky's tone poem Night on the Bare Mountain.